-Sexual assault can occur regardless of gender.
-Hazing, physical abuse, and humiliation can be forms of sexual assault if the actions include sexual force, threats, intimidation, or abuse of authority.
+Sexual assault can happen regardless of gender.
+Hazing, physical abuse and humiliation can be forms of sexual assault if the actions include sexual force, threats, intimidation or abuse of authority.
 If you do not or cannot consent, it is sexual assault.

-- Avoiding people or places that are related to the assault or abuse
+- Avoiding people or places related to the assault or abuse.

-- Feeling like "less of a man" or that you no longer have control over your own body
+- Feeling like "less of a man" or that you no longer have control over your body.

 Contact Your Sexual Assault Response Coordinator (SARC)

 Communication between you and a Sexual Assault Response Coordinator (SARC) or Victim Advocate (VA) is privileged and will not be released to others (MRE 514).
-Our professionals will ensure you are protected, treated with dignity and respect, and receive timely access to appropriate medical treatment.
+Our professionals will make sure you are protected, treated with dignity and respect, and receive timely access to medical treatment.
 Response services are always confidential.Find your SARC

 Call 877-995-5247 to be connected with a trained Safe Helpline staff member.